 Capital contributions totalling £12.6m on the wastewater programme in the current year are lower than that allowed in the FD.
 Capital contributions to date this AMP (£37.7m) are again lower than that allowed in the FD.
 Usually most of all grants and contributions income is collected from either service diversions or new developments and connections but there has been additional income received on other areas of the programme totalling £5.1m in the current year.
 This relates to income received from developers wanting to utilise our existing WwTW site at Stocksbridge for further new development.
-This is a site where we have a new quality obligation, so this income has been allocated against sewage treatment base and other drivers to reflect the solution being delivered.
-In the AMP period we have seen a reduction in the overall requests for both sewer diversions and new domestic connections than that identified in the FD.
-This along with a reduction to our wastewater infra connection charge, in line with the new agreed charging arrangements at the start of the current report year, has led to a further reduction in income when compared to the FD.
+This is a site where we have a new quality obligation, so this income has been allocated against sewage treatment base and other a reduction to our water infra connection charge, in line with the new agreed charging arrangements at the start of the current report year, has led to a further reduction in income when compared to the FD.
+However, these reductions have been offset by the inclusion of Section 45 new water connections income which were not included within in the FD which total £29.6m to date.